-New Sparrendaal Estate, designed with tremendous attention to detail, is tailored to the exact wishes of its residents.
-They wanted living space and also space to welcome groups for cultural activities.
-Team V Architecture designed two buildings: a villa to live in and a pavilion containing reception spaces.
+New Sparrendaal private estate, designed with tremendous attention to detail, is tailored to the exact wishes of its owners.
+The project brief required more space for living, and for welcoming creatives and culture lovers to showcase art and enjoy cultural activities.
+In response, Team V Architecture designed two buildings: a villa to live in and a pavilion containing reception.

-NINE VOLUMES – The villa consists of a sturdy volume clad in panels of basalt.
+The central villa is prominently clad in basalt panels.
 Four glazed axes cut through this block, splitting the floor plan into nine spaces, each with its own function and character.
-Containing the entrance, circulation space, and a conservatory, the glazed axes establish visual connections with the surrounding landscape.
-The basalt cladding extends indoors, making the corridors feel like outdoor spaces.
-This effect is enhanced by the elongated swimming pool that extends from one of the axes.
+These include the main entrance, a foyer and a conservatory where the glazed axes visually connect to the surrounding landscape.
+The basalt exterior cladding extends inside, making corridors feel like the outdoors.
+This effect is enhanced by the elongated swimming pool extending from one of the axes.

-PAVILION – The pavilion is somewhat hidden on the estate.
-The plectrum-shaped floor plan consists of an apartment for the supervisor and two multipurpose spaces.
-The interior is bright, simple, and finished in natural materials.
-All functions are located behind bamboo room dividers that can rotate or slide to create various spatial configurations.
-This allows the residents of New Sparrendaal to use the pavilion for various activities, from art exhibitions to yoga lessons, and from working meetings to small recitals.
+The separate, secluded pavilion has a plectrum-shaped floor plan consisting of an apartment and two multipurpose spaces.
+The bright, simple interior is finished in natural materials.
+All facilities are located behind bamboo room dividers that can rotate or slide to create various spatial configurations.
+This allows the pavilion to be used for a wide variety of activities, from art exhibitions to yoga lessons, and from working meetings to small recitals.

-ART – The residents wanted sufficient space for their art collection at New Sparrendaal.
-That is why both the rooms and the axes in the residence feature generous expanses of wall surface.
-The love of art is so extreme that two artists were invited to work on the design of the dining room and study.
-The latter, featuring two-tone parquet flooring, was fitted out by Joost van Bleiswijk with his robust “no-screw, no-glue” cabinets of white and weathering steel.
+Rooms and intersecting axes provide generous expanses of wall surface to display the client’s extensive art collection.
+Our art-loving client also invited two artists to each design an interior.
+Joost van Bleiswijk designed and installed the two-tone parquet flooring in the study, along with his robust ‘no-screw, no-glue’ cabinets made of white and weathered steel.
 The double-height dining room is the work of Kiki van Eijk.
-Featuring ultramarine walls and an impressive chandelier of white hand-blown Venetian glasswork in the form of tableware, this space is an artwork in its own right.
+The ultramarine walls and an impressive chandelier of white hand-blown Venetian glasswork mimicking tableware, makes this vibrant space an artwork in its own right.